 By contrast, the Roman senator and historian Tacitus (1st-2nd centuries CE/AD) called the Jewish people “a race detested by the gods…. [having] a novel form of worship, opposed to all that is practiced by other people.
 Things sacred to us, to them have no sanctity; while that which for us is forbidden, they allow.”
 He also accused Jews of “laziness” for resting on the seventh day (the Sabbath).

 Many of the written sources express anti-Jewish views.
-However, they also tell of large numbers of pagans who found the Jewish lifestyle and faith attractive and worthwhile.
-We read repeatedly of proselytes (converts) and “God-fearers” (non-Jews who visited synagogues, learned about the Torah, and adopted some Jewish practices).
-Gentile Christianity emerged out of this Greco-Roman environment where pagans encountered Jewish ideas and beliefs, reacting in extremely varied ways.
+However, they also tell of large numbers of non-Jews who found the Jewish lifestyle and faith attractive and worthwhile.
+We read repeatedly of proselytes (converts) and “God-fearers” (Gentiles who visited synagogues, learned about the Torah, and adopted some Jewish practices).
+Gentile Christianity emerged out of this Greco-Roman environment where polytheists encountered Jewish ideas and beliefs, reacting in extremely varied ways.